Bob picks out some colourful fish that are suitable for temperate aquariums despite often being sold in the tropical tanks of the local fish shops.

 Water chemistry: pH 6.5 to 7.5.
 Soft to moderately soft water.

-One fish most of us will see regularly, but perhaps not be aware of its temperate potential is the Pearl danio, Brachydanio albolineata.
-These glossy little fish are exquisite, changing colour like a film of oil on a puddle as their flanks hit the light, moving from metallic blue, then green, violet, pink and gold.
-In dull conditions they look like a washed out danio version of a Glowlight tetra but given good food, water and lighting they truly shine.
+The pearl danio (Danio albolineata) is a fish most will see regularly, but perhaps be unaware of its temperate potential.
+These glossy little fish are exquisite, changing colour like a film of oil on a puddle as their flanks hit the light.
+They move from metallic blue, then green, violet, pink and gold.
+They can look like a washed out danio version of a glowlight tetra, but given good food, water and lighting they truly shine.

 Origin: Widely distributed across south-eastern Asia.